September 30th

 Commentary:

-The "powerful and famous" are not necessarily those people who make headlines.
-It begins within the family unit.
+The "powerful and famous" are not necessarily only those people who make headlines.
+It begins within a family unit.
 A mother and father are powerful and famous in the eyes of their children.
 After all, they follow the paths of their parents.
-Schools follow the footsteps of their teachers, and nations follow the paths of its leaders.
+Schools follow the footsteps of their teachers, and nations follow the paths of their leaders.
 So, if a community needs to be better, then the people leading it should be very cautious of their actions.

 The key to great leadership is influence, not authority!
-A leader is the one who knows the way, goes the way and shows the way.
+A leader is the one who knows the way, goes the way, and shows the way.
 So tread cautiously.
+Become the kind of leader whom people would like to follow voluntarily, even though you have no title or position.

 pada vigrahaH: